-Incoming calls from remote and federated Lync/SfB users will arrive at the Edge server and be routed to the Pexip Infinity Conferencing Nodes via the static SIP route on the Front End pool, similar to native, federated Lync/SfB-to-Lync/SfB calls.
+Incoming calls from remote and federated Lync/SfB users will arrive at the Edge Server and be routed to the Pexip Infinity Conferencing Nodes via the static SIP route on the Front End Pool, similar to native, federated Lync/SfB-to-Lync/SfB calls.

-For ensuring media connectivity between the internal Pexip Infinity Conferencing Nodes and external/remote and federated Lync/SfB clients, Conferencing Nodes may relay media via TURN servers located outside the enterprise firewalls in each region.
-However, in some deployment scenarios where the TURN server is not located outside of the enterprise firewall, you may need to configure a separate STUN server so that each Conferencing Node can discover its public NAT address.
+Conferencing Nodes do not need to use a TURN server for media routing to remote or federated Lync/SfB clients, providing they can reach the public-facing interface of the Lync/SfB Edge server.
+However, if the Conferencing Nodes are behind a NAT then they do need access to a STUN/TURN server so that each node can discover its public NAT address.
 In Lync / Skype for Business deployments it is essential that a Conferencing Node can discover its public NAT address.